Skip to main content

 WRITE WITHOUT DISTRACTION + GET SUPPORT + BUILD COMMUNITY

 Professional success in academia depends largely on one’s writing and research productivity.
-Yet faculty who prioritize service, teaching, and mentorship can struggle to find the time to write and stay on course with publication goals.
+Yet faculty who prioritize teaching, mentorship, and service can struggle to find the time to write and stay on course with publication goals.
+Writing retreats can offer support and increase writing productivity, as well as connection and well-being.

 For inquiries, please email the Center for Faculty Diversity and Inclusion at vcedi-faculty@ucsd.edu.